-- 6. Use [New] to create a new subnet and assign valid IP address data for your PROFINET system. - 7.
+- 6. Use [New] to create a new subnet and assign valid IP address data for your PROFINET system. - With firmware version V. 2.4 and up, you can access the Ethernet PG/OP channel via this IP address data.
+The configuration via an additional CP is no longer required, but still possible. ♥ Chap.
+4.6 'Hardware configuration Ethernet PG/OP channel' page 60 - 7.
 Click at the sub module 'PN-IO' of the CPU and open with 'Context menu → Properties' the properties dialog. - 8.
-Enter at 'General' a 'Device name'.
+Insert at 'General' a 'Device name'.
 The device name must be unique at the Ethernet subnet.

+Slot Module Order number

-0 SLIO CPU 015
+0 SLIO CPU 014

-X2 015
+X2 014

 1

 2

 3

-- 9. Navigate in the hardware catalog to the directory 'PROFINET IO → Additional field devices → I/O → VIPA SLIO System' and connect the IO device '015-CEFPR01 CPU' to your PROFINET system. - ⇒ In the slot overview of the PROFINET IO device 'VIPA SLIO CPU' the CPU is already placed at slot 0.
-From slot 1 you can place your System SLIO modules.
+- 9. Navigate in the hardware catalog to the directory 'PROFINET IO

+→ Additional field devices → I/O → VIPA SLIO System' and connect the IO device '014-CEF0R01 CPU' to your PROFINET system. - ⇒ In the slot overview of the PROFINET IO device 'VIPA SLIO CPU' the CPU is already placed at slot 0.
+From slot 1 you can place your system SLIO modules.